Port Washington station: 21st century

 In April 2014, a pedestrian bridge connecting the south end of the station with Haven Avenue closed, after pieces of concrete fell off the bridge and onto the tracks.
-Determined to be structurally-unsound, corroded, and largely damaged beyond repair, the overpass was demolished, and the station's other pedestrian overpass received a temporary, prefabricated extension span to maintain the pedestrian connection between Haven Avenue and the south end of the station.
+Determined by engineers to be structurally unsound, corroded, and largely damaged beyond repair, the overpass was demolished, and the station's other pedestrian overpass received a temporary, prefabricated extension span to maintain the pedestrian connection between Haven Avenue and the south end of the station.

 In 2018, then-New York State Senator Elaine R. Philips (R–Flower Hill) secured a $5 million grant to replace the platform canopies at the station.

 In order to allow for increased service via the line to Grand Central Terminal, two existing tracks in the Port Washington Yard (located at the station) are planned to be extended.
 Work was originally scheduled to begin in January 2018 and be completed by December 2020.
 As of 2017, construction was scheduled to commence between late 2020 and early 2021, with a cost of $500,000.
 However, the project has been met with significant community opposition, primarily because of the proposed reduction in the number of parking spaces at the station.
-Also, a significant concern is the lack of any guarantee of increased service to the station upon completion of this costly project.
+Additionally, a significant concern is the lack of any guarantee of increased service to the station upon completion of this costly project.

 In July 2024, the MTA received permission from the North Hempstead town government to examine the feasibility of lengthening the outermost storage tracks.

 As part of the 2025–2029 MTA Capital Program, the Port Washington station will undergo a station-wide renewal project.